-The aftermath of Cape Girardeau's graduation shooting: What went wrong...
+Aftermath of Cape Girardeau’s graduation shooting: What went wrong, wh...

 Even before the arena could be cleared, news spread of the shooting.
 Almost immediately, people questioned how and why a person was able to get a gun into the Show Me Center filled with thousands of people.

-One reason is because metal detection devices were not used at the entrance of the facility.
+One reason is that metal detection devices were not used at the entrance of the facility.

 National problem